 - The A-note is the modern reference pitch – but the evidence is that in ancient times, it was not A

-- The vibrational frequency of that A reference pitch has been altered from its standard of 432 vibrations per second (Hertz, or Hz) documented in the 19th and 16th centuries and before, to 440 Hz, today
+- The vibrational frequency of that A reference pitch has been altered from its standard of 432 vibrations per second (Hertz, or Hz) documented in the 19th and 16th centuries and before, to 440 Hz made a standard in 1939.

-- Western musical instruments are tuned to “Equal Temperament” – which approximates all the notes of the 12-note harmonic scale except the otaves – so that even when your piano is in tune to A, all the other notes are slightly out of tune
+- Western musical instruments are tuned to “Equal Temperament” – which approximates all notes of the 12-note harmonic scale except the octave – so that even when your piano or guitar is in tune to A, it’s out of tune with its own harmonics!

 - Modern music seems to attach no significance to Key – so key seems to be chosen based on convenience, rather than mood or intent

-To summarize: we don’t know what keys to play in; we don’t know what note should be the vibrational foundation of music; we don’t know what frequency that note should be at; and anything we play on a piano, guitar or other fixed scale instruments isn’t even in tune with itself!
+To summarize: we don’t know what keys to play in; we don’t know what note should be the foundation of that key; we don’t know what frequency that note should be at; and anything we play on a piano, guitar or other fixed scale instruments isn’t even in tune with itself!

 Occasionally though, we will still hear a piece of music which from its first note immediately grabs us.
-Whether by fluke or inspiration, the artist had recorded the song in a certain key, with a certain “out-of-tune” instrument – or with a vibrato which somehow connects with our soul.
+Whether by fluke or inspiration, the artist had recorded the song in a certain key, with a certain “out-of-tune” instrument – or with a vibrato which somehow transcends the mechanics of making music and connects with our soul.
 There is this moment of immediate resonance within us – at a deep, personal level.
-Our thirst for the sacred kicks in and we race to hear this “gem of enlightenment from the other side” over and over.
+Our thirst for the sacred kicks in and we rush out to hear this “gem of enlightenment” over and over.

 Unfortunately, with modern electronic keyboards, and electronic tuning devices based on equal temperament, musical “happy accidents” are fewer and further between.
-Jimi Hendrix is no longer spending hours tuning his guitar until it feels right.
-The old piano at Dynamic Studios in Jamaica has been replaced by electronic keyboards that play exactly according to our broken Western conceptions of what musical notes should be.
+Jimi Hendrix is no longer spending hours tuning his guitar until it feels right – or pulling the be-jesus out of his whammy bar to hit the right sounds.
+The old piano at Dynamic Studios in Jamaica has been replaced by electronic keyboards that play exactly according to the broken Western conceptions of what musical notes should be.
 We are locked into 440 Hz and Equal Temperament.
-And now, through the “miracle” of “Auto-Tune”, our human voices – the most essentially emotive component of music – are being altered in recordings and live performances to align with the Equal Temperament keyboard, instead of aligning the keyboard to the natural harmonics of the human voice – (which, by the way, is entirely possible to do with the more sophisticated modern keyboards).
+And now, through the “miracle” of “Auto-Tune”, our human voices – the most essentially emotive component of music – are being altered in recordings and live performances to align with the Equal Temperament keyboard instead of aligning the keyboard to the natural harmonics of the human voice – (which, by the way, is entirely possible to do with the more sophisticated modern keyboards).
 Add to this, the harmonic-stealing medium of “digital” and the increasing scarcity of live music, and we’re in a pretty sorry state.

 DJs? – sure, gotta love ’em.
-But re-assembling old music originally recorded without knowledge of the essential harmonics of the universe, just leaves us parked somewhere between the 1960 and 1980s – forever sampling and repeating the same sorry dance.
+But re-assembling music recorded in equal temperament and 440 Hz, with no real understanding of key just leaves us parked somewhere between the 1960 and 1980s – forever sampling and repeating the same sorry dance.
 And meanwhile, all of this harmonic deficiency is covered up with hyper-bass until all we can do is drink ourselves into oblivion to make it sound alright.
 No wonder people stay home and watch the TV – and what do they see?
 A world increasingly destroyed by our own dis-harmony and lack of sympathy and insight.

 Even our options are wearing thin.
-Digital recordings of “primitive” music from India, or Ireland or the Amazon or Indonesia – digitally recorded onto CDs, and, if recorded in a studio – probably re-calibrated to A = 440 Hz, Equal Temperament.
+Digital recordings of “primitive” music from India, or Ireland or the Amazon or Indonesia – digitally recorded and then compressed for quick streaming download, and, if recorded in a studio – probably re-calibrated to A = 440 Hz, Equal Temperament.

-Where is the music that can penetrate our daily dross and re-connect us to our cosmic vibratory essence?
+So, where is the music that can penetrate our daily dross and re-connect us to our cosmic vibratory dance?

-NASA tells us that the vibration detected from black-holes out in deep space (and time) resonates at a B-flat, 57 octaves below what we can hear.
+Well, let’s start with the cosmos then.
+NASA tells us that the vibration detected from black-holes in deep space (and time) resonates at a B-flat, 57 octaves below what we can hear.

 Now, if that was it, our quest might be over.
-But there’s lot of incompatible and contradictory information out there – e.g. we find discussion of the resonant nature of the Pyramids in Giza (F-sharp – which isn’t part of the B-flat harmonic series, see Appendix); or to the resonance of the Earth as it interacts with its atmosphere (the Schumann resonance, 6.5 Hz to 7.8 Hz – well, which is it?), or Solfeggio frequencies, etc. It’s not impossible to build a coherent picture of our fundamental frequencies from all this conflicting information.
-One can also try the path of intuition, but at some point, we just want to get on and be musicians, rather than music scientists.
+But there’s lot of incompatible and contradictory information out there – e.g. we find discussion of the resonant nature of the Pyramids in Giza (F-sharp – which isn’t part of the B-flat harmonic series, see Appendix); or discussion about the resonance of the Earth as it interacts with its atmosphere (the Schumann resonance, 6.5 Hz to 7.8 Hz – well, which is it?), or Solfeggio frequencies, etc. It’s difficult to build a coherent picture of our fundamental musical vibrations from all this conflicting information.
+One can also try the path of intuition, but at some point – but how nice would it be to just know what the notes are supposed to be, and get on and play them?!

 Harmonic “still points”

-While wheeling through the frequencies around 5 vibrations-per-second (5 Hz) I noticed a “beating”.
-Now, 5 Hz is not a “note” – it’s basically a very fast rhythm.
-Imagine a drummer hitting a drum 5 times per second.
-But, what was remarkable was not the rhythm of 5 beats per second, but instead a “swishing” or “beating” sound that repeated about once per second.
+While wheeling through the frequencies at around 6 vibrations-per-second (6 Hz) I noticed a “beating”.
+Now, 6 Hz is not a “note” – it’s basically a very fast rhythm.
+Imagine a drummer hitting a drum 6 times per second.
+But, what was remarkable was not the rhythm of 6 beats per second, but instead a “swooshing” or “beating” sound – like a steam-train – that repeated about once per second.

-Players of stringed instrument are familiar with this “beating” when tuning a note played on one string to match the same note played on another string: There is a rhythmic oscillation that occurs at the “difference frequency” between the two notes: If the two notes (or a harmonic of the two notes) are 1 Hz apart, the “beating” oscillation will be heard once per second.
-The musician will change the tuning on one of the strings until the “beating stops” [masochism joke here] – that’s when the two notes are identical, and are in-tune.
+Players of stringed instrument are familiar with the “beating” sound when tuning a note on one string to match the same note played on another string: There is a rhythmic oscillation that occurs at the “difference frequency” between the two notes: If the two notes are 1 Hz apart, the “beating” oscillation will be once per second.
+The musician will tune the string until the “beating stops” [masochism joke here] – that’s when the two notes are identical, and are in-tune.
 You can hear Joe Walsh demonstrating this at 3:14 here.

 But my tone-generator wasn’t generating two frequencies – it was generating one.
-So, if I was hearing a “beating”, swishing oscillation at one of these low frequencies, the tone-generator would have to be interacting with some other, ultra-low “background” frequency in my environment.
+So, if I was hearing a “beating”, swooshing oscillation at these low frequencies, the tone-generator would have to be interacting with some other, ultra-low “background” frequency in my environment.
 So, what was the other “ghost” frequency that it was beating against?

 As I slowly modified the frequency towards 5.4 Hz, the beating slowed to a stop.
 Interestingly, 5.4 Hz is exactly the note F – (see Calibrating the Tuner, in Appendix).

 Curious, I turned the wheel away from 5.4 Hz.
-And the rate of beating/swishing increased.
+And the rate of beating/swooshing increased.
 Then as the frequency approached 7 Hz the rate of beating slowed again.
-So, I’m speeding up the frequency of the “note” but the swishing noise is slowing.
+So, I’m speeding up the frequency of the “note” but the swooshing noise is slowing.
 At 7.2 Hz, the beating again slows to a stop.
-7.2 Hz is exactly a B-flat on my tuner, calibrated as described.
-And the two frequencies 5.4 (above) and 7.2 Hz (an F and a B-flat) are exactly a musical fifth interval apart (in a 3/5 ratio).
+7.2 Hz is exactly a B-flat on my tuner, calibrated as described in the appendix.
+And the two frequencies 5.4 (above) and 7.2 Hz (an F and a B-flat) are exactly a musical fifth interval apart (in a 3/2 ratio).

 “Curiouser and curiouser”, I thought.
 One note creating interference patterns with some unheard vibration is one thing.
 Two, musically related frequencies having the same effect confirms the harmonic and musical nature of what I was experiencing.
 These two harmonically related frequencies – 5.4 and 7.2 Hz – were vibrating against some other “background” tone, that I couldn’t hear.